 Love Thy Body - Nancy R. Pearcey

-Compared to Glynn Harrison's "A Better Story", Pearcey's book is much stronger on cultural analysis and commentary, but certainly has a much sharper tone to it.
-Where "A Better Story" aims to begin the conversation about what tone and goal we should have in promoting a Christian vision of sexuality, "Love Thy Body" aims to expose the way liberal secularism undermines our ability to love our own bodies.
+Compared to Glynn Harrison's "A Better Story", Pearcey's book is much stronger on cultural analysis and commentary, but also has a much sharper polemical tone to it.
+"A Better Story" focussed upon what "tone" and "goals" we should embrace in promoting a Christian vision of sexuality; "Love Thy Body" aims to expose the way liberal secularism undermines our ability to love our own bodies.
 It offers up a penetrating critique of the many "self-evident truths" that modern western culture (and many believers) have to quickly embraced.

 Its contents page gives a feel for the book's directness:

 If you tend to think that Christianity and liberal secularism are really just engaged in a social-moral squabble over what we should do in the privacy of our bedrooms, this book will offer sharp warning: when it comes to Christianity and liberal secularism's view of the human body and sexuality, the differences go far, far deeper than private morality.